‘100% natural’. ‘Nothing artificial’. ‘Preservative free’. 'Organic'.

-You’ve no doubt seen these claims on many skincare and cosmetic products, but is 100% natural always better for our skin and are all synthetic (or ‘man made’) ingredients really that bad?
+You have likely been seeing more and more of these claims on skincare and cosmetic products, but are natural skincare product ingredients better for our skin and are all synthetic ‘man made’ ingredients really that bad?

 Skincare expert and founder of Scrubz Body Roberta Perry agrees.